For the founders of a B2B startup, the first few steps towards growth are perfect planning and it’s successful execution.

 Questions to ask while interviewing a sales manager:

-- What is your approach towards building a sales team?
+- What is your approach to building a sales team?

 - How will you deal with a sales rep who misses his/her quota for four months in a row?

-- What are the factors that can negatively impact the sales?
+- What are the factors that can negatively impact sales?

 - How will you train your sales rep?